thermage/thermage/README.md

 #### Magic Methods

-There is a fiew built-in magic methods 🧙
+There is a few built-in magic methods 🧙

 `color` + **ColorName**
 Examples: `colorRed()`, `colorBrightWhite()`, ...